ameyweb/ameyweb.github.io/README.md

 # Amey Web
 All new desktop 3.0 version
-All new mobile 2.0 version is coming soom
+All new mobile 2.0 version is coming soon